Who Am I?

 - The time commitment is much greater.
 I spent many hours reading, studying and finishing assignments.
 It required about 20 hours per week, which is tough when you’re already working full-time.

 The NTA program is challenging, but completely worth it.
 If this is something you’re looking for, I would highly recommend signing up.
 If you’re curious, I encourage you to attend an educational webinar from the NTA.
-Be sure to let them know I sent you!
+You can use the code RAWFIT500 to save $500 off!

 Have you considered pursuing an education in holistic health or nutrition?
 I highly encourage you to take the leap of faith.
 After all, the world needs more professionals who take a preventive approach to health and are passionate about others overall well-being.